Am0031/Portfolio/README.md

 ## CSS styling for responsiveness of the page

-Use of media query for a responsive page
+Use of media query for a responsive page:

+- media query for phone screen under a width of 596px
+- media query for phone screen under a width of 300px

 ## CSS styling for an improved interaction

-Use of pseudo-classes for added effect on the page
+Use of pseudo-classes for added effect on the page:

+- on hover over the project cards
+- on hover over the links (nav links, project links, contact links)

 ## Upcoming features

+Additional features to develop at the next update with the use of javascript:

-Language choice
+- Language choice
-Filter options in project display
+- Filter options in project display

 ## Screenshots of desktop view and mobile view

 ## Deployed URL and GitHUb repository

-Link to Deployed page
+Link to Deployed page :

-Link to Github repo
+Link to Github repo : [https://github.com/Am0031/Portfolio](https://github.com/Am0031/Portfolio)